New Hampshire Housing Market Report

 Market Overview

-The New Hampshire housing market shows resilience, with the median sale price reaching $512,000 based on the 46 ZIP codes tracked below.
-This figure reflects a modest increase of 0.2% from previous months, indicating a steady demand amidst fluctuating market conditions.
-Properties are selling faster, with the median days on market (DOM) currently at 36 days, a significant decrease of 19.2% compared to the previous period.
-However, the number of new listings has plummeted by 61.4%, totaling just 144 new listings, suggesting that while demand remains strong, supply is increasingly constrained.
+The New Hampshire housing market shows resilience, with the median sale price reaching $512,000 based on the 43 ZIP codes tracked below.
+This figure reflects a modest increase of 0.2% compared to previous months, indicating a stable pricing environment amidst fluctuating market conditions.
+The average days on market (DOM) for homes sold in New Hampshire has significantly improved, now standing at 36 days, a decrease of 19.2% from earlier periods.
+This rapid turnover suggests heightened demand, although the total number of new listings has sharply declined, with only 144 new listings recorded, a staggering 61.4% drop.

 Key metrics at a glance